-You probably know spinach is good for you, but do you know why?
-It's a good source of magnesium, as are beans, peas, whole grains, and nuts (especially almonds).
-Put some or all of these foods on your plate, and you could do a lot for your health.
+Spinach is good for you, but do you know why?
+Along with beans, peas, whole grains, and nuts (especially almonds), it's a good source of magnesium.
+Put some or all of these foods on your plate to help prevent disease.

-Your bones, muscles, and nerve fibers all need D. The vitamin also helps keep your immune system in its prime.
+Your bones, muscles, and nerve fibers all need it.
+It also helps keep your immune system in its prime.

 Your body can make vitamin D when you get enough sunshine.
-But too much sun is bad for you, so doctors say it’s best to get it from supplements or foods such as salmon, mackerel, and mushrooms exposed to ultraviolet light.
-There are small amounts in liver, cheese, and egg yolks.
+But too much sun is bad for you, so you can also eat foods including salmon, mackerel, and mushrooms exposed to ultraviolet light.
+Liver, cheese, and egg yolks have small amounts.
 Milk, some brands of orange juice, and many cereals are fortified with it, too.

 There’s more to this mineral than healthy teeth and bones.
 It’s also key for your muscles, including your heart.
-It might even help you avoid getting high blood pressure.
+With potassium and magnesium, it might even help prevent high blood pressure.
 Dairy is an excellent source.
-Other foods that have it include canned salmon, kale, and broccoli.
-Remember, you need enough vitamin D for your body to absorb calcium.
+Other foods with calcium include canned salmon, kale, and broccoli.
+Remember, you need vitamin D for your body to absorb calcium.

-Can vitamin C cure the common cold?
+Can it cure the common cold?
 Maybe not.
-But research suggests it may shorten how long your symptoms last and their severity.
-This vitamin, found in many fruits and vegetables, has other benefits, too.
-It boosts the growth of bone and tissue.
-As an antioxidant, it might also help protect your cells from damage.
+But research suggests it may make you feel less sick and better sooner.
+This vitamin, found in many fruits and vegetables, boosts the growth of bone and tissue.
+It's an antioxidant, too, so it might also help protect your cells from damage.

-You can get loads of benefits with fiber from whole grains, beans, and produce.
-A high fiber diet can help lower your cholesterol and keeps you regular.
+You can get loads of benefits from whole grains, beans, and veggies and fruits.
+A high-fiber diet can help lower your cholesterol and keeps you regular.
 Plus, it might lower the risk of heart disease, diabetes, and some cancers.
-And additional fiber is great if you want to lose a few pounds.
-It fills you up, so you eat less.
+Extra fiber is great if you want to lose a few pounds: It fills you up, so you eat less.